AdoriZahard/hi3er/docs/index.md

 **Motto of Meow**: Every 100 Shiny Silvers obtained this round boost Total DMG by 1%. | Optional 2nd **Back-Curled Tail**: Every 100 Shiny Silvers obtained this round boost Physical and Elemental DMG by 0.8%. | Optional 3rd **Nexus Signet 1: Empty Dreams, Self, Set, and Joy**: |
+**Nexus Signet 2: Empty Illusions, Empty Fantasies**: |

 !!! note
     If you get Kalpas2, you can take just Pardo's Max HP/SP signet and be done with her.
+If you end up unlocking her Core: 1st is preferred when you already have Kalpas2, 2nd is preferred when you don't have Kalpas2 unlocked or want to make sure you'll have better chances.

 ***